Arcsaber 11 Play review: affordable all-around ass-kicker?

 I hadn’t played with a control-based badminton racket before getting my hands on this one, so I was intrigued to figure out what exactly shuttle hold feels like and what all the fuss was about as Yonex shows this in their marketing.

-Basically, shuttle hold is the contact point where the shuttle hits the racket.
+Basically, the shuttle hold is the contact point where the shuttle hits the racket.
 The longer that contact time is, the easier it is to hit precisely and guide the shuttle around the court to outsmart your opponents.

 It’s not going to glue the shuttle to your racket and magically turn you into Taufik Hidayat, who famously played with an earlier edition of this racket… unless you believe in magic.
 Then it just might.